Weathering the Storm: How to Prepare Your Pool and Spa for a Hurricane in 5 Easy Steps

 Balance the Water Chemistry Ahead of Time

 Safety begins with turning off all electricity to your pool equipment.
 Turn off breakers that supply electricity to pool pumps, heaters, lights, and chlorinators.
 This minimizes the chance of electrical surges and fire hazards in the storm.
-When you turn off the power, cover or move sensitive electrical components inside to a location where they are not exposed to movement, such as in-ground control panels, and secure them with weather-tight covers that offer high wind and rain resistance.

 Do Not Drain the Pool—Lower It Slightly if Needed